pyvec/naucse.python.cz/lessons/beginners-en/pyglet/index.md

 Successfully installed pyglet-1.2.4
 ```

-If you installed pygled successfully try to run
+If you installed Pyglet successfully try to run
 following program.
 There should appear
 black window.